GWSim: Python package for creating mock GW samples for different astrophysical populations and cosmological models of binary black holes: Conclusions

 \section{Conclusions}

-We present a new package \gwu\ to simulate GW sources for different cosmological and GW population models.
+We present a new \gwu\ package to simulate GW sources for different cosmological and GW population models.
 This code can incorporate five scenarios of GW mass models, four scenarios of GW spin distributions, two scenarios of the merger rate, and three models of the cosmological parameters, as described in Fig.~\ref{fig:code}.
-The code will be useful to simulate realistic mock samples of the GW sources for a different network of GW detectors.
-Currently, only second-generation detectors are being used for simulations but in the future, next-generation detectors like Cosmic Explorer \citep{Reitze:2019iox,Hall:2020daa}, and Einstein Telescope \citep{Punturo:2010zz} will also be included.
-For a chosen model of the GW source population parameters, and cosmological parameters the code generates samples of binary compact objects for a fixed amount of observation time, duty cycle, and configurations of the detector network.
-The code can also make use of a simulated galaxy catalog \mcatv{}\ for assigning the mock GW samples to the redshift and sky position of the galaxies and making choices about different choices of apparent magnitude to populate the GW sources.
-In future a revised version will be made to include real galaxy catalog such as GLADE+ \citep{10.1093/mnras/stac1443} and \citet{Duncan:2022wpi}.
+The code will be useful to simulate realistic mock samples of the GW sources for different networks of GW detectors.
+Currently, only second-generation detectors are being used for simulations but in the future, next-generation detectors such as the Cosmic Explorer \citep{Reitze:2019iox,Hall:2020daa} and Einstein Telescope \citep{Punturo:2010zz} will also be included.
+For a chosen model of the GW source population parameters and cosmological parameters, the code generates samples of binary compact objects for a fixed amount of observation time, duty cycle, and configurations of the detector network.
+The code can also make use of a simulated galaxy catalog \mcatv\ for assigning the mock GW samples to the redshift and sky position of the host galaxies, possibly using a luminosity weighting.
+In the future, a revised version will be made to include a real galaxy catalog such as GLADE+ \citep{10.1093/mnras/stac1443} and \citet{Duncan:2022wpi}.
 The \gwu\ code is also wrapped up with the code \texttt{Bilby} for parameter estimation of the GW source parameters.
-This code will be useful to make simulations of GW sources and understand the interplay between GW source population and cosmology.
+This code will be useful for carrying out simulations of GW sources and understand the interplay between GW source population and cosmology.
 This code can be used for the currently ongoing network of detectors and also for the next-generation GW detectors.